Pregnant Belly Size Chart And Shape: Things You Should Know

 1. Second or subsequent pregnancy: The first pregnancy could stretch your abdominal muscles and make it quite flexible.
 Unless you are into fitness or you are an athlete, your muscles might not regain their original shape or tone back.
 So, you may notice a bigger bump than before.
 Again, that does not mean your baby would be bigger.

-1. Amniotic fluid volume: Throughout the pregnancy, the amniotic fluid index keeps changing.
+1. Amniotic fluid volume: As per a study by the Kofinas Perinatal and Fertility Institute, the amniotic fluid index keeps changing throughout pregnancy.
 The average index of the amniotic fluid in a normal pregnancy is more during the second trimester, while it is comparatively less during the third trimester.
 Based on the production of this fluid, but not your baby’s size, your belly may appear small or big (2).

 1. Change in the baby’s positions: From the second trimester, the baby might become active and begin to move inside the tummy.
 This may alter the shape and size of your belly.
 For instance, your baby might sometimes move from one side to the other, changing the shape of the tummy slightly (3).